Menu

 Amy Ortiz

 Amy Ortiz is an intern for the Church News.
-Previously, she worked as a reporter, copy editor and editor-in-chief at The Daily Universe at Brigham Young University, where she is pursuing a degree in journalism.
+Previously, she worked as a reporter, copy editor and editor-in-chief at The Daily Universe at Brigham Young University, where she earned a degree in journalism.
 Born in Hidalgo, Mexico, Amy moved to Utah with her family at the age of 9 — returning to Mexico to serve a full-time mission at the Mexico City Temple Visitors’ Center from 2021 to 2022.
 In her free time, Amy enjoys dancing, running, and spending time with family and friends.

 Also, President Holland spoke directly to the youth, testifying of “God’s very truth.”